-- 1. There are no outstanding lawsuits or complaints naming RFTA that allege discrimination on the basis of race, color, or national origin with respect to service or other transit benefits. - 2.
+- 1. There are no outstanding lawsuits or complaints naming RFTA that allege discrimination on the basis of race, color, national origin, age, sex or disability with respect to service or other transit benefits. - 2.
 There are no pending applications for Federal financial assistance, and there is no Federal financial assistance currently being provided to RFTA other than that being supplied by the Federal Transit Administration (FTA). - 3.
 During the course of the last three (3) years, there have not been any civil rights compliance review activities conducted with respect to RFTA and, to the best of our knowledge, there are not presently any ongoing civil rights compliance review activities being conducted with respect to RFTA. - 4.
-There are currently no pending construction projects which would negatively impact minority communities being performed by RFTA.
+There are currently no pending construction projects being performed by RFTA, which would negatively impact minority communities being performed by RFTA.